The Big Give 2023

 What do you offer?

-The goal of the clinic is to bring your bike to a good working order for kids and youth.
+The goal of the clinic is to bring your bike to a good working order.
 We will therefore make adjustments to bring your shifting and braking to perform as well as they can, but given that we are not able to provide replacement parts, we will let you know if anything needs to be replaced.
 Or, if you know a part needs replacing, bring us the replacement part (e.g. a new tire or cable or chain) and we will install it for you.
-To purchase parts, we can suggest Gianella in Pierrefonds and Paul's Cycle in Point-Claire (village) who have supported us in the past.
+To purchase parts, we can suggest Gianella in Pierrefonds and Paul's Cycle in Pointe-Claire (village) who have supported us in the past.

 How much does it cost?